JayaChandra03/Thread/ThreadOddEvenWhile/src/main/java/com/thread/oddeven/readme.txt

-ontrolling two threads using while and volatile
+Controlling two threads using while and volatile